 At both ends of the refuge, there are fences and a cattle guard at the end of the Corolla hard road.
 The boundaries are there to keep the wild horses from wandering onto the highways and into heavily developed areas to the south.
 How long have the “banker ponies” been here and where did they come from?
 No one knows, but the two best guesses have the horses as Spanish shipwreck descendants or escaped farming horses.
 The actual answer may be both and more.
 The mystery remains.

-They have cousins in groups to the north and south through the Outer Banks region, but the enforced isolation has led to some inbreeding issues, although the animals appear to be healthy overall.
+These wild horses on the beach have cousins in groups to the north at Chinoteague and south through the Outer Banks region.
+The enforced isolation has led to some inbreeding issues, although the animals appear to be healthy overall.
 They are also entirely solid color or bays here, yet the horses at Chincoteague in Virginia are mostly paints.
-All the horses at both locations are noticeably short which makes them more accurately classed as ponies.
+All the horses at both locations are noticeably short which makes them more accurately classed as wild ponies.

 Up Next: Mother Watch #14204